 The Rate at which the investors receive their returns on investment or the rate at which borrowers are to pay for their borrowings is known as Interest Rate.
-In other terms, it is a percentage of the principal amount, which the borrower pays to the lender for using the funds of lenders.
-These interest rates are mostly expressed on annual basis, but sometimes they are also expressed on a periodic basis for a shorter duration.
+In other terms, it is a percentage of the principal amount that the borrower pays to the lender for using lenders’ funds.
+These interest rates are mostly expressed on an annual basis, but sometimes they are also expressed on a periodic basis for a shorter duration.
 There are many types of interest rates prevalent in the financing and investment sector.

 Types of Interest Rates

 There are many types of Interest Rates that the borrowers and lenders encounter in their lifetime.
 According to nature and purpose, the interest rates vary from one another.
 They are as follows:-

 - Interest Rates: Meaning